 2. Career Plan Research

 After identifying the career path that captures your interest, you need to carry out a self-audit and dedicate time to research your career plan.
-Research jobs related to your career path, write a winning CV . and cover letter to suit the industry and make adequate preparation for the next stage with tips on interview mistakes to avoid.
+Research jobs related to your career path, write a winning CV . and cover letter to suit the industry and make adequate preparation for the next stage with tips on interview preparation.

 3. Finding an Industry Mentor